Widget

 How Widgets Work in UPTIQ AI Workbench

-Exporting: Widgets are converted into web components using
+- Exporting: Widgets are converted into web components using - @r2wc/react-to-web-component.

 How to add a custom widget?